-- a.
-Basic Care Providers: Basic Care Providers deliver initial care and treatment that manages immediate threats to life including massive haemorrhage, airway obstruction, respiratory arrest, hypothermia prevention and CPR.
-BCP also includes the extrication and movement of the injured casualty from hazardous areas to a provider capable of delivering the next level of care.
-Such techniques are listed in detail in Annex A to this Chapter. - b.
-Intermediate Care Providers/Team Medics: Intermediate Care Providers (ICP) provide stabilization and Damage Control Resuscitation (DCR) where the severity of injury is such that stabilization and management of a casualty requires more invasive and complex procedures than those provided by a BCP.
+- b.
+Intermediate Care Providers/Team Medics: Intermediate Care Providers (ICP) provide stabilisation and Damage Control Resuscitation (DCR) where the severity of injury is such that stabilisation and management of a casualty requires more invasive and complex procedures than those provided by a BCP.
 These techniques are listed in detail in Annex A. - c.
-ICPs often serve to extend the capability of traditional hospital based (Level 1) emergency care into the field by bridging the gap between "Basic Care", that is inherent to all members, and the skills of Advanced Life Support provider.
+ICPs often serve to extend the capability of traditional hospital based (Level 1) emergency care into the field by bridging the gap between "Basic Care", that is inherent to all members, and the skills of Advanced Life Support providers.
 As a planning consideration, ICPs should be able to access a casualty within no more than 10-minutes and should have the necessary skills and knowledge to manage a patient for up to 60-minutes with or without the support of online remote Medical Direction. - d.
 Extended Care Provider (ECP)/team Medics: Extended Care Providers (ECPs) are Medics that are assigned to operations that have been identified as having an extended evacuation time or that may anticipate evacuation delays.
-ECPs are trained and certified above the mandatory level of an Intermediate Care Provider (ICP) in accordance with the organisations MTPs and assigned in accordance with the organisations risk management strategy.
+ECPs are trained and certified above the mandatory level of an Intermediate Care Provider (ICP) in accordance with the organisations MTPs and assigned in accordance with the organisations risk management strategy.2 - e.

-&lt;sup>1 E.g. UNMISS Casualty Evacuation Policy as amended from time to time e.
 Advanced Life Support (ALS): Advanced Life Support (ALS) is provided by dedicated medical professionals assigned to both aviation and land based medical evacuation assets (eg. CASEVAC equipped helicopters).
-ALS includes complex, specialized and often invasive medical care which is crucial to the survival of a critical casualty.
+ALS includes complex, specialised and often invasive medical care which is crucial to the survival of a critical casualty.